If I told you that you could become a sucessful YouTuber/vlogger, would you believe me?

 If all that sounds like way too much, you can always try to build one yourself with a CD case and your smartphone to see if you like it.

-This might sound a bit controversial – and I’m OK with that because I want you to have all of the options available to becoming successful – but people like watching videos with people who are good-looking.
+This might sound a bit controversial – and I’m OK with that because I want you to have all of the options available to becoming successful – but people like watching videos with people who are put together.

 You don’t need to be Brad Pitt, and you definitely shouldn’t go overboard, but make an effort.